Huitziii/charlesbordet.com/_posts/fr/2018-09-27-how-to-predict-ltv-saas-startup.markdown

 Our first approach will be biased, but this is the most intuitive one.

-The idea, simply, is to compute the average of the `time` variable:
+The idea is to compute the average of the `time` variable:

 {% highlight R %}
 > mean(data_agg$time)